jessemonroy650/top-phonegap-mistakes/whitelist-ats-examples.md

 ####<a name=footnotes>Footnotes</a>####

 1. This answer was given widely.
 I suspect this was originally given by Apple.
-Answer available from [Google](http://googleadsdeveloper.blogspot.com/2015/08/handling-app-transport-security-in-ios-9.html), [Ionic](http://blog.ionic.io/preparing-for-ios-9/), and several blogs list on this page.
+Answer available from [Google](http://googleadsdeveloper.blogspot.com/2015/08/handling-app-transport-security-in-ios-9.html), [Ionic](http://blog.ionic.io/preparing-for-ios-9/), several blogs list on this page, and as the answer on many StackOverflow questions.